 Davis only got to the plate about 4,700 times, by far the lowest number among the batting average leaders for catchers.
 He won a batting title, but he’s not considered a great player.

 Do you think Joe Mauer will be elected to the Hall of Fame?
 On the first ballot?
 If not, why?
 Let me know in the comments section.

-Tagged with: Baseball Hall of Fame, Joe Mauer, Minnesota Twins
+Tags: Baseball Hall of Fame, Joe Mauer, Minnesota Twins